 The next day I went back to my old haunt, The Refugio Patagonico and found out, to my surprise, that it was new year.

-After a few recover days I made an quick decision to join a few Israeli’s who were on their way into the mountains for a walk.
+After a few recover days I made a quick decision to join a few Israeli’s who were on their way into the mountains for a walk.
 I ended up staying 6 days amongst those wonderful Andean peaks going from Refugio to Refugio.
+I needed the peace after what happened to Diego in El Bolson, I thought a lot about him and what had happened as I walked around those mountains.

 The system of Refugio is one of the golden finds on this wonderful continent.
 What they are is a string of Refuges that allow you to walk amongst the mountains with nothing but the most basic of equipment as they have sleeping accommodation.
 If you want to camp you can and I had packed my hammock and a sleeping bag to sleep in.